 Asibe Happy – The Scorpion Kings featuring Ami Faku [produced by Kabza De Small and DJ Maphorisa]

 Our next pick finds us moving from fuming frustration to simmering satisfaction with an amapiano love song; Asibe Happy.
-DJ Maphorisa and Kabza De Small are supernovas whose current dominance on music is unlike anything I’ve witnessed in my lifetime locally.
-Their presence on music in inescapable and their reach only seems to be expanding so it feels fitting that such a triumphant song would come out as one of their defining hits within this period.
+DJ Maphorisa and Kabza De Small are supernovas whose current dominance on music is unlike anything I’ve witnessed in my lifetime locally, their presence on music is inescapable.
+Their reach only seems to be expanding so it feels fitting that such a triumphant song would come out as one of their defining hits within this period.
 Written and performed by Ami Faku, Asibe Happy feels content and comfortable.
 It’s the satisfaction of enjoying a love that has matured in-spite of life’s challenges.
-This is a love that’s already found its groove and is simmering on and that’s exactly what this production sounds like to me.
-Ami Faku’s coo-ed style singing feel like meditations against Kabza De Small & DJ Maphorisa’s hypnotic production.
+A love that’s already found its groove and is simmering on, and that’s exactly what this production sounds like to me.
+Ami Faku’s coo-ed singing feel like meditations against Kabza De Small & DJ Maphorisa’s hypnotic production.
 It’s warm.
-The flourishes on the passage between the first verse as it opens for the chorus are subtle but gleefully mesmerizing.
+The flourishes on the passage within the first verse as it opens for the chorus are subtle but gleefully mesmerizing.
 Asibe Happy is a satisfied love song that already feels like a standard fitted for weddings, anniversaries and nostalgic moments of reflection.
 The Scorpion Kings are deep within an imperial phase that currently shows no sign of ending soon and that is why Asibe Happy to me works on two levels.
 The first being the love song it is but on a more meta level it also feels like a victory lap for these musicians that have defined an era and are enjoying themselves whilst doing it.
 This is their moment in the sun with music, they’re taking it in and they’re happy.

 Fun Fact: DJ Maphorisa is tied with 2 other acts for having the most overall artists entries on this year’s list, with 3 artist appearances.
 He is also tied for having the most producer credits with 1 other producer, carrying 4 producer credits.